rdeioris/compushady/README.md

 Recent mesa distributions include a Vulkan rpi4 (V3D) driver.

-Compushady supports it (included the DXC compiler).
+Compushady supports it (included the DXC compiler) in both 32 and 64 bit mode.

 Note that float16 support is not available (so formats like R16G16B16A16_FLOAT are not going to work)